See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experimental Setup

 \subsubsection{Autoencoder--Gaussian Process (AEGP, baseline)}

 Following~\cite{ilesia}, we train an autoencoder on DS-window images and use its latent codes as inputs to a GP classifier.
-Since our state estimation is multiclass (\textit{Multiclass AEGP}), we implement a variational multitask GP with inducing points (one latent function per class).
+Since our branch selection is multiclass (\textit{Multiclass AEGP}), we implement a variational multitask GP with inducing points (one latent function per class).